luk036/ellipsoid-method/ell-review.md

 An example of network optimization where the ellipsoid method can be employed is also presented.
 The separation oracle involves constructing a cutting plane by identifying a negative cycle in a network graph.
 There are algorithms available that utilize network locality and other properties, resulting in an effective oracle implementations.
 This is discussed in more detail in @sec:network.

 Meanwhile, @sec:lmi describes concerns surrounding matrix inequalities.
-Remember that utilizing $LDL^\mathsf{T}$ factorization can efficiently check the positive definiteness of a symmetric matrix.
-If a symmetric matrix $A$ with dimensions $m \times m$ encounters a non-positive diagonal entry during factorization that causes the process to stop at row $p$, $A$ cannot be positive definite.
+Remember that utilizing $LDL^\mathsf{T}$ decomposition can efficiently check the positive definiteness of a symmetric matrix.
+If a symmetric matrix $A$ with dimensions $m \times m$ encounters a non-positive diagonal entry during decomposition that causes the process to stop at row $p$, $A$ cannot be positive definite.
 At the same time, a witness vector $v$ can be constructed to certify that $v^\mathsf{T} A v \leq 0$.
-With a lazy evaluation technique, the cutting plane can be constructed in $O(p^3)$ instead of $O(m^3)$, enabling its use for efficient oracle implementations.
+With the row-based style decomposition and a lazy evaluation technique, the cutting plane can be constructed exactly in $O(p^3)$, enabling its use for efficient oracle implementations.

 The implementation of the ellipsoid method is discussed in @sec:ellipsoid.
 This method is a cutting plane approach where the *search space* is an ellipsoid, conventionally represented as
   $$\{x \mid (x-x_c)P^{-1}(x-x_c) \le 1\},$$